-Within the Construction segment, recent economic conditions have had varying degrees of impact since 2021 including through to the first quarter of 2023, notably from supply chain disruptions, inflation related to labour and materials, and availability of labour.
+Within the Construction segment, economic conditions have had varying degrees of impact since 2020 including through to the second quarter of 2023, notably from supply chain disruptions, inflation related to labour and materials, and availability of labour.
 Although these factors impacted most projects to some extent, in most cases the impact was not significant or has now moderated or been mitigated.
 However, the impacts on four large fixed price legacy projects being performed by joint ventures in which Aecon is a participant (see Section 10.2 "Contingencies" of this MD&A and Section 13 "Risk Factors" of the 2022 Annual MD&A) were more significant.
-Aecon recognized an operating loss of \$2.8 million in both the first quarter of 2023 and 2022 from these four legacy projects.
-During the full year of 2022, an operating loss of \$120.0 million was recognized from these four legacy projects.
-At March 31, 2023, the remaining backlog to be worked off on these projects was \$801 million compared to backlog of \$1,079 million at December 31, 2022 with three of the four projects currently expected to be substantially complete by dates between late 2023 and early 2024, and the fourth is currently expected to be substantially complete during 2025.
-The four legacy projects comprised 25% of consolidated revenue in the first quarter of 2023 and 13% of backlog at March 31, 2023 compared to 16% of consolidated revenue in the full year 2022 and 17% of backlog at December 31, 2022.
+Aecon recognized an operating loss of \$81.3 million in the second quarter of 2023 (operating loss of \$28.2 million in the same period of 2022) and an operating loss of \$84.1 million in the first six months of 2023 (operating loss of \$31.0 million in the same period of 2022) from these four legacy projects.
+During the full year 2022, an operating loss of \$120.0 million was recognized from these four legacy projects.
+At June 30, 2023, the remaining backlog to be worked off on these projects was \$699 million compared to backlog of \$1,079 million at December 31, 2022 with three of the four projects currently expected to be substantially complete by dates between late 2023 and the middle of 2024, and the fourth is currently expected to be substantially complete during 2025.
+The four legacy projects comprised 13% and 19%, respectively, of consolidated revenue in the second quarter and first six months of 2023 and 10% of backlog at June 30, 2023 compared to 16% of consolidated revenue in the full year 2022 and 17% of backlog at December 31, 2022.

-Within the Concessions segment, COVID-19 and related travel restrictions and protocols, as well as the gradual recovery in air traffic now that those restrictions have largely been lifted, have impacted operations at the Bermuda International Airport Project since March 2020, including through to the first quarter of 2023.
+Within the Concessions segment, COVID-19 and related travel restrictions and protocols, as well as the gradual recovery in air traffic now that those restrictions have largely been lifted, have impacted operations at the Bermuda International Airport Project since March 2020, including through to the second quarter of 2023.
 Passenger traffic levels, which are the primary driver of Aecon's results from operations in Bermuda, averaged 31% in 2021 and 59% in 2022 of 2019 pre-pandemic traffic levels.
-In the first quarter of 2023, average traffic levels improved to 72% of 2019 pre-pandemic traffic levels compared to 43% in the first quarter of 2022.
-These averages reflect generally improving traffic levels over time as a percentage of pre-pandemic levels.
+In the first six months of 2023, average traffic levels improved to 73% of 2019 pre-pandemic traffic levels compared to 53% in the first six months of 2022.
+These averages reflect generally improving traffic over time as a percentage of pre-pandemic levels.
 Offsetting this impact on operational volume to some extent was a minimum revenue guarantee from the Government of Bermuda to cover any shortfall in cash flow for debt-service requirements related to the Bermuda International Airport Redevelopment Project.

-Aecon to Sell Road Building Business in Ontario to Green Infrastructure Partners
+Aecon Completes Sale of Road Building Business in Ontario to Green Infrastructure Partners